richardtetaz/richardtetaz.github.io/about.md

 title: About
 ---

+### Guillaume

+### Richard

 My name is Richard Tetaz and I'm a developper.
-I specialise in web and in front-end developpement.
-I’m currently working for [Infomaniak](infomaniak.com) as a Developper and Human resources manager.
+I specialise in web and in front-end development.
+I’m currently working for [Infomaniak](infomaniak.com) as a Developer and a Human resources manager.
+[My blog](http://codecuisine.io).

 ### About the site